 - By default, there is at least one valve, located on the stand at the conveyor's transition.
 This valve is required to function the axle lift cylinders. - If the conveyor is powered by a hydraulic motor, a second valve will be added to the stand. - There will be more valves if the conveyor is self-propelled.

 Hydraulic Lift for the Axle:

-Hydraulic cylinders on the axle raise and lower the wheels.
-A valve is located on the valve stand.
+There are hydraulic cylinders on the axle to raise and lower the wheels.
+The valve is located on the stand.